The complete guide on how to start Day Trading

 From these two examples, which would you say is the best scenario?
 If you said example B2, then you are right.

-All of us would love to say we brought home $10,000 or more during the month, however, consistency, such as that demonstrated in example B2, should be the goal of anyone that is day trading for a living.
+All of us would love to say we brought home $10,000 or more during the month, however, consistency, such as that demonstrated in example B2, should be the goal of anyone that is day trading if you do for a living.

 This consistency means that you have learned the markets you are operating in and know how to read them.